plotly/dash/CONTRIBUTING.md

 ### Integration Tests

 We introduced the `dash.testing` feature in [Dash 1.0](https://community.plotly.com/t/announcing-dash-testing/24868).
 It makes writing a Dash integration test much easier.
 Please read the [tutorial](http://dash.plotly.com/testing) and add relevant integration tests with any new features or bug fixes.

-To run the integration tests, you may have to [install circleci](https://circleci.com/docs/2.0/local-cli/).

 ## Financial Contributions